Integrity Toys signed up as the official licensor of the Jem doll line for a fourth year and promised a

 resemble certain iconic movie stars of the past though, and that this is Errol Flynn.

-So how does Sterling's look match Howard.
+So how does Sterling's look match Howard?

 The overall look is a very good match.